shakhawat1355/TT_notes/TimeTrackerDoc.md

 - Post/Get Data from users to TimeTracker Plugin.
 Here a diagram that illustrates the workflow-
 <img src="assets/Trello%20PowerUpClientbg.png" alt="Description" width="400" height="200" />

 ### ⚙️ Time Tracker Plugin
 This plugin is the backbone of Time Tracker system.
 It holds all the entities and Api's needed.
-Both Weekly report plugin and Trello powerUp client plugin are directly depend on this  plugin.
+Both Weekly report plugin and Trello powerUp client plugin are directly depended on this  plugin.

 💡 Functionality -
 - Serves data to trello powerup client via Api responses.